-The Kāingaroa Forest area in particular is as flat as the Canterbury Plains.
+The Kāingaroa Forest area, in particular, is as flat as the Canterbury Plains.
 Standing in that landscape, one does not look up to mountains, nor out to sea or a lake, but across an even terrain with a wide horizon.

 A volcano-formed landscape

 There are many lakes on the Volcanic Plateau.
-Apart from recent man-made ones, they are the result of volcanic activity.
+Apart from recent artificial ones, they are the result of volcanic activity.
 Lake Taupō (357 m above sea level) is both New Zealand’s biggest lake and its largest volcano.

 Volcanism has given the plateau its geothermal springs, drifting steam and pervasive aroma of sulfur – also described as a smell of rotten eggs.
-These can be experienced most intensely on still, cold nights, as a bather races from a changing room through frosty sulfur-scented air to the warm languor of an outdoor hot pool.
+These can be experienced most intensely on still, cold nights, as a bather races from a changing room through frosty sulfur-scented air to the languor of an outdoor hot pool.
 Hot springs and related volcanic activity are found throughout New Zealand, but nowhere in such concentrations as on the Volcanic Plateau.

 Descendants of the early arrivals from Polynesia settled around the shores of the Rotorua lakes and Lake Taupō – particularly where they could take advantage of geothermally heated water and steam, as well as the lakes’ fresh water.